-A native Texan, Kelly Peterson grew up in the Lake Highlands area.
+A native Texan, Kelly Peterson grew up in the Lake Highlands area of Dallas.
 She began dancing at the age of 2 at the Riddle Day Nursery School.
 In 1974, The Wilshire Academy of Dance was where, at an early age, Kelly knew she had a talent for dancing, and so the passion began.
 In 1976, The Wilshire Academy of Dance became the now prestigious, Dallas Ballet Center.
 Under the direction of Mary Wilcox and Denise Brown, Kelly became a strong technical dancer in ballet, tap and jazz.

 While continuing her training with the Dallas Ballet, Kelly added additional training in all areas of dance with Kitty Carter of Kitty Carter's Dance Factory.
 Kitty was a huge influence on Kelly's personal and professional life, and can be seen everywhere these days, including the CMT serios, "Making The Team," with the Dallas Cowboys Cheerleaders.